OWASP/owasp-mastg/style_guide.md

 ### Context and Orientation

-Let the user know where he or she is on every page.
+Let the users know where they are on every page.
 Establish the topic by using a unique page heading.

 Include a clear and concise introduction where possible.